 Auxiliary aids and services

 Auxiliary aids and services include a wide range of people and devices that ensure effective communication within the University.
-Communication between the University and students-course lectures, publications, and telephone services-must be just as effective for students with disabilities as for others.
+Communication between the University and students, such as course lectures, publications, and telephone services, must be just as effective for students with disabilities as for others.
 Examples of auxiliary aids and services may include:

 - assistive listening devices